Vision-language model: Training

 Qwen2-VL is trained in a three-stage process that progressively integrates visual and linguistic understanding.
 In Stage 1, the vision encoder is trained, keeping the other modules frozen.
 In Stage 2, the entire architecture is unfrozen, and in Stage 3, the vision encoder is frozen while the language model is fine-tuned.
 The training dataset includes a diverse range of modalities, ultimately amounting to 1.4 trillion tokens (including encoded vision tokens).
 The training loss is computed over text tokens at the output of the language model.

 Visual grounding

 A key functionality that is enabled by multimodal positional encoding is visual grounding; namely, the ability to reason about specific objects within an image.
 M-RoPE's preservation of the spatial location of image tokens is essential for this.

 To support grounding, much of the training data includes information on objects in images, including captions and bounding box coordinates.
-Training dataset preparation involves formatting this data into a standard structure, which includes special tokens (object_ref_start, object_ref_end, box_start, box_end).
+Training dataset preparation involves formatting this data into a standard structure, which includes special tokens such as object_ref_start, object_ref_end, box_start, and box_end.